Sportsman Education at Camp

 Trapping provides important benefits to New Yorkers including: the control of nuisance damage, economic benefits to trappers and people involved in the fur industry, and recreation to trappers.
 The class will teach the campers trapping safety and techniques; techniques to avoid catching non-targeted species; how to prepare pelts to produce marketable furs; and the laws and regulations of trapping.
 There is no are requirement for this class.
-Campers must complete a home study course prior to attending camp.
+Campers must complete a home study manual prior to attending camp.
 DEC will mail the camper the materials in May.
 While at camp they will attend a field session led by an instructor.

 Optional Program at Pack Forest